wp-plugins/just-writing/readme.txt

 4. A real DFWM!

 == Changelog ==
+= 2.13.2 =
+* Added permissions check to the uninstall code.

 = 2.13.1 =
 * Fixed several bugs with the new Javascript color pickers staying on screen when they shouldn't.